Three ways to buy Thrivent funds

 When you’re considering investing in a mutual fund, it’s important to understand how much you would be paying in fees and expenses, as well as the specific purpose for those charges.

-Fund expenses cover the investment and day-to-day management costs of the fund.
+Fund expenses cover the investment and day-to-day operating costs of the fund.
 Depending on the fund company’s policies and the structure of the funds themselves, fees and expenses may extend to cover additional costs, like marketing expenses for the fund.

 Common fees and expenses